 This article is a good one to check out if you are getting started writing short humor/satire pieces.

-I put wrote thoughts/tips about writing for McSweeney’s here.
+I wrote some thoughts/tips about writing for McSweeney’s here.

-Kyrie Gray, editor of Jane Austen’s Wastebasket, has some guidelines for submitting humor writing here.
+Kyrie Gray, the editor of Jane Austen’s Wastebasket, has some guidelines for submitting humor writing here.